ywher/SS-ADA/README.md

 ## Dataset preparation

-Here we only show how to set the bev2023-to-bev2024, and Cityscapes-to-FisheyeCampus settings.
-You can prepare the GTA5-to-Cityscapes,  SYNTHIA-to-Cityscapes, and Cityscapes-to-ACDC datasets similarly.
+Here we only show how to set the GTA5-to-Cityscapes and bev2023-to-bev2024 settings.
+You can prepare the SYNTHIA-to-Cityscapes, Cityscapes-to-ACDC , and Cityscapes-to-FisheyeCampus datasets similarly.

-[Download bev2023 and bev2024 dataset](https://drive.google.com/drive/folders/1Zl7nbNrUOAjbHtXtQeLsntmvukhR6g_4?usp=sharing), then organize the folder as follows:
+[Download bev2023, bev2024](https://drive.google.com/drive/folders/1Zl7nbNrUOAjbHtXtQeLsntmvukhR6g_4?usp=sharing), GTA5, and Cityscapes datasets then organize the folder as follows:

 ```
 |SS-ADA/data